hbz/lobid-blog/_posts/2019-05-15-skohub-general.md

 In short, the repository metaphor guiding this practice obscures what constitutes the web: **resources** that are identified by **HTTP URIs** ([Uniform Resource Identifier](https://en.wikipedia.org/wiki/Uniform_Resource_Identifier)).

-# Topic-specific subscription to web resources
+# Subject-specific subscription to web resources

 So how could a web- or resource-centric approach to resource discovery by subject look like?

 ## Of the web

-To truly be part of the web, URIs are the most important part: Every resource (e.g. an Open Educational Resource, OER) needs a URL that locates and identifies it.
-If I want to make use of knowledge organization systems on the web, representing a controlled vocabulary using the [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) vocabulary (assigning each element a URI) is the best way to go forward.
-With this prerequisites, anybody can link their resources to topics from a controlled vocabulary (for example by embedding [LRMI](http://www.dublincore.org/specifications/lrmi/lrmi_1/), "Learning Resource Metadata Initiative" metadata as JSON-LD into the resource or its description page).
+To truly be part of the web, URIs are the most important part: Every resource (e.g. an OER) needs a URL that locates and identifies it.
+In order to make use of knowledge organization systems on the web, representing a controlled vocabulary using [SKOS](https://en.wikipedia.org/wiki/Simple_Knowledge_Organization_System) vocabulary is the best way to go forward: each subject in the vocabulary is identified by a URI.
+With these prerequisites, anybody can link their resources to subjects from a controlled vocabulary.
+This can be done e.g. by embedding [LRMI](http://www.dublincore.org/specifications/lrmi/lrmi_1/), "Learning Resource Metadata Initiative" metadata as JSON-LD into the resource or its description page.

 &nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;&nbsp;<img src="/images/2019-05-15-skohub/subject-indexing-with-uris.png" alt="A diagram with three resources (an OER, a subject and a classification), each identified by a URI and linked together" style="width:230px">

 ## Web-based subscriptions and notifications

-So, HTTP URIs for resources and subjects are important to transparently publish and thereafter identify and link educational resources, classifications and subjects on the web.
-But with URIs as the basic requirement in place, we also get the possibility to utilize other web standards for the discovery of OER.
-For SkoHub, we make use of [Social Web Protocols](https://www.w3.org/TR/social-web-protocols/) to build an infrastructure where services can send and subscribe to notifications for subjects.
+So, HTTP URIs for resources and subject are important to transparently publish and thereafter identify and link educational resources, controlled vocabularies and subject on the web.
+But with URIs as the basic requirement in place, we also get the possibility to utilize further web standards for the discovery of OER.
+For SkoHub, we make use of [Social Web Protocols](https://www.w3.org/TR/social-web-protocols/) to build an infrastructure where services can send and subscribe to notifications for subject.
 The general setup looks as follows:

 1. Every element of a controlled vocabulary gets an inbox, identified by a URL.
 <img src="/images/2019-05-15-skohub/subject-indexing-with-uris-and-inbox.png" alt="A diagram with four resources (an OER, a subject, an inbox, a classification), each identified by a URI and linked together" style="width:500px">